joe-thornton/CV/README.md

 ## Joe Thornton

-I've decided to finally heed the advice I give to friends and family - become a developer.
+I've decided to finally heed the advice I give to friends and family and become a developer.

 I have worked in the following areas with varying degrees of success:
 - product management in Government.
 SUCCESS - we got food and care to vulnerable people in lockdown.